 Figure 6 show the periodogram for the high latitude region.
 The red periodogram represent the active period while the blue periodogram represent the normal period.
 The spectral exponent, β is in the range $1 < \beta \le 3$.
 The spectral exponent, β is acquire through the negative value of the slope of the best-fit straight line corresponding to the selected frequency range.

-5 β is acquire through the negative value of the slope of the best-fit straight line corresponding to the selected frequency range.
 The spectral exponent, β will be apply in $H{PS} = (\beta - 1)/2$.
-The Hurst exponent, H can determine the characteristic of the region.
+The Hurst exponent, H can determine the characteristic of the 5 region.

-10 Figure 6: Periodogram for high region during active period and normal period.
+Figure 6: Periodogram for high region during active period and normal period.

 Three regions were selected for this study; the first was high latitude region, second was mid latitude region, and third was the SAA region.
 A comparison between these regions was made to investigate the characteristics of the SAA region.
-Table

-5 3, Table 4 and Table 5 show the research results.
-Table 3 shows the results for high latitude region during geomagnetic storm period (active period) and normal period, while Table 4 presents the results for mid latitude region during geomagnetic storm (active period) and normal period.
+Table 3, Table 4 and Table 5 show the research results.
+Table 3 shows the results for high latitude region during geomagnetic storm period (active period) and normal period, while Table 4 presents the results for mid latitude region during geomagnetic storm 5 (active period) and normal period.
 Table 5 represents the results of the SAA region.
 The maximum and minimum Earth's magnetic field strength for stations involved in the research are also shown in the tables during active and normal periods.